eagronin/mongodb-tweeter-prepare/README.md

 This search results in 18 documents.

-Finally, we would like to further restrict the search by counting documents with `tweet_text` ending with the word "football" and `tweet_metnioned_count` greater than 2:
+Finally, we would like to count documents with `tweet_text` ending with the word "football" and `tweet_metnioned_count` greater than 2:

 ```java
 db.users.find({$and : [ {tweet_text : /football$/}, {tweet_mentioned_count: {$gt: 2}}]}).count()